somehowko/Obsidian-Working-Progress-Tracker./README.md

 1. The main purpose of this script is to make a status bar on the popup window.

 ![image](https://github.com/user-attachments/assets/a500430b-e6ce-43bd-b972-5d5df647e8a1)

+#Keep in mind the plugin innitiate after input.

 2. Working hour counts.